annnab-2222/Django-User-Management/README.md

 - Share progress and ask questions in the WhatsApp group.
 - Regular updates will be posted during the project development.

-## License

-This project is licensed under the MIT License.

-Feel free to customize this README with your actual GitHub repo link, screenshots, and deployment URLs.
-If you want, I can help you generate the exact markdown with your project details included!